 Welcome to our second break down of the School Resources bases!
-This time we are starting with our Maths base and then leading you through to our Science & Technology and Earth Sciences bases.
+This time we are exploring our Maths base before leading you through to our collections for Science & Technology and Earth Sciences.

 The Maths base is located on the far left side of School Resources, outside study room C. The colour for this base is dark blue (not to be confused with Cross-curricular’s lovely light blue).
 When you are searching for an item in this base, pay close attention to the second half of the shelf mark, there are lots of books under the numbers 510 and 525, so those last three letters are essential for locating your resources.